Skip to content

 Full NamePersonal Area NetworkLocal Area NetworkMetropolitan Area NetworkWide Area Network

-CoverageA few feetOne buildingA cityCountry or world
+CoverageA few feetOne buildingA cityA country

 SpeedGoodVery fastFastSlower